The Genetics of Alzheimer's Disease and Frontotemporal Disorders

 Most people with Alzheimer's have the late-onset form of the disease, in which symptoms become apparent in the mid-60s and later.
 The causes of late-onset Alzheimer's are not yet completely understood, but they likely include a combination of genetic, environmental, and lifestyle factors that affect a person's risk for developing the disease.

-APOE ε4 increases risk for Alzheimer's disease and is also associated with an earlier age of disease onset.
+APOE ε4 increases risk for late-onset Alzheimer's disease and is also associated with an earlier age of disease onset.
+Only 14 percent of people in the general population have APOE4, but 37% of people with late-onset Alzheimer's disease carry this version of the gene.
 A person can have zero, one, or two APOE ε4 alleles.
 Having one APOE ε4 alleles increases the risk of developing Alzheimer's by 3 to 4 times, and two copies of APOE-ε4 (one from each parent) raises the risk by more than 10 times.
 However, inheriting an APOE ε4 allele does not mean that a person will definitely develop Alzheimer's.
 Some people with an APOE ε4 allele never get the disease, and others who develop Alzheimer's do not have any APOE ε4 alleles.

 Using an approach called genome-wide association study (GWAS), researchers have identified a number of regions of interest in the genome (an organism's complete set of DNA, including all of its genes) that may increase a person's risk for late-onset Alzheimer's to varying degrees.
 They have confirmed about 20 gene variants that seem to slightly raise Alzheimer's risk after age 65.

 Early-Onset Alzheimer's Disease Genetics